orionnelson/labw3/README.md

 - Added Comments and Generated Javadoc.
 - Released Version V1.0.0 as Executable Jar.

+> Does this second class diagram yields a better design than your first class diagram?

+This second UML is a much better design then the first as it takes into account inheritance and Polymorphism.
+THe first does not follow the correct project requirements and is not an ideal design despite being functional.

 I diddnt Transfer Comments to the UML becuse it was cluttered so to read Comments view the Javadoc at https://or9.ca/W3LAB